avantifellows/quiz-backend/README.md

 ## Deployment

 The actual deployment happens through Github Actions.
 Look at `.github/workflows/deploy_to_staging.yml` for understanding the deployment to `Staging` and `.github/workflows/deploy_to_prod.yml` for `Production`.
+Make sure to set all the environment variables mentioned in `docs/ENV.md` in the `Production` and `Staging` environments in your Github repository.